 Coursework for the minor can be completed entirely online or with some face-to-face classes on WMU's main campus in Kalamazoo, Michigan.
 This multi-disciplinary, 21 credit hour minor prepares students to effectively deal with abuse issues in professional and personal settings.

 Take the next steps towards your credentials

-Course credit hours for this minor may be applied to the educational requirement for the Certified Addictions Counselor Reciprocal—CAC-R—credential.
-The CAC-R credential is the entry level credential for Certified Addictions Counselors in Michigan.
+The course credit hours can be applied to the educational requirement for the Certified Alcohol and Drug Counselor certification.
+This is the entry-level credential for certified addictions counselors in Michigan.

 Who should apply

 Current students with a related major at WMU are eligible to complete this minor.

 This minor prepares students for a variety of careers, including:

 Employer tuition reimbursement

 If your employer has a tuition reimbursement program, find out about WMU’s deferment program for employer paid tuition.